A Review of Evolutionary Multi-objective Clustering Approaches: A Literature Review of Evolutionary Multi-objective Clustering Algorithms

 \subsection{EMOC Approaches Designed for Specific Applications}

 In this section, we present approaches designed for specific applications.
-Each algorithm considers the particularities of problem application to define the representation of the solutions, the objective functions or/and the evolutionary operators.
-It promotes a generation of a variety of configurations, so we limit to list some algorithms designed for each following application.
+Each algorithm considers the particularities of problem application to define the representation of the solutions, the objective functions, or/and the evolutionary operators.
+It promotes the generation of a variety of configurations, so we will limit ourselves to listing some algorithms designed for each following application.